yarenty/trainer/trainer/qa_prepare/README.md

 # Q&A Generation Module

 A modular Python package for generating question-answer pairs from documentation and code files using LLM-based processing with robust fallback mechanisms.
-This is now a reusable Python module/package, not just a script.
+This is a reusable Python module/package.

 ## Overview